-Solely for purposes of this footnote, "WD" refers to Western Digital Corporation or one or more of its subsidiaries prior to the acquisition of Viviti Technologies Ltd., until recently known as Hitachi Global Storage Technologies Holdings Pte.
+Solely for purposes of this footnote, "WD" refers to Western Digital Corporation or one or more of its subsidiaries prior to the acquisition of Viviti Technologies Ltd., known until shortly before the acquisition as Hitachi Global Storage Technologies Holdings Pte.
 Ltd. ("HGST"), "HGST" refers to HGST or one or more of its subsidiaries as of the Closing Date, and "the Company" refers to Western Digital Corporation and all of its subsidiaries on a consolidated basis including HGST.